cadboxx-eu/assembler22/README.md

 # mobile-first-template-html
-mobile-first-template for wec Vorual Reality scenes
+mobile-first-template for web Virtual Reality scenes

-made for Aframe scenes and therefore contains Aframe components together with some handy models and images to get you going
+made for Aframe scenes and therefore contains Aframe components together with some handy  GLB models and images to get you going